McGuire Air Force Base: Air Defense Command

 The supersonic Bomarc missiles were the first long-range anti-aircraft missiles in the world, and were equipped with a W40 nuclear warhead.
 The site at McGuire went operational in 1959 under the NYADS.
 Within a year of becoming operational, a Bomarc-A with a nuclear warhead caught fire on 7 June 1960 following the explosive rupture of its onboard helium tank.
 While the missile's explosives didn't detonate the heat melted the warhead, releasing plutonium which the fire crews then spread around.
 The Air Force and the Atomic Energy Commission cleaned up the site and covered it with concrete; fortunately, this was the only major incident involving the weapons system.

 The Bomarc site remained in operation under successor organizations after the inactivation of the NYADS.
 After its closure in 1972, the accident resulted in the site remaining off limits to the present day, primarily due to low levels of plutonium contamination.
 Due to the accident, the McGuire complex has never been sold or converted to other uses and remains in Air Force ownership, making it the most intact site of the eight in the United States.
-It has been nominated to the National Register of Historic Places.

 With the closure of the Bomarc site, the by then renamed Aerospace Defense Command ended its activities at McGuire AFB.
 The large SAGE DC-01 blockhouse is now the headquarters of the 621st Contingency Response Wing and previously housed the 21st Air Force/Expeditionary Mobility Task Force.